microsoft/OpenHack-FHIR/MC4H/Challenge3-FHIRLoader/ReadMe.md

 ## Prerequsites

 1. **If you haven't completed [Challenge2](../Challenge2-FHIRProxy/ReadMe.md), complete now.**
-2. The following resource providers must be registered in your subscription:
+2. The following resource providers must be registered in your subscription.
+To check, go to Subscriptions, click Resource providers in the left navigation.
+Then filter by name
    * Function App
    * Application Insights
    * App Service Plan